GarmanGroup/RABDAM/README.md

 ___

 #### Writing the RABDAM input file
 If you wish to run RABDAM with non-default parameter values, you will need to provide the program with an input file specifying your selected parameter values.
-RABDAM takes (in any order) 14 input parameters:
+RABDAM takes (in any order) 16 input parameters (stipulated by the italicised keywords):

 - The name of the PDB file(s) to be analysed